 You've done it!
 You passed the first interview with flying colors, and you just got a call or an email to schedule a second interview.
 It's important to be aware that the company is seriously interested in you, or they wouldn't have called you back.
 You’re definitely in contention for the job so here’s what you need to know so you can ace your second interview.

-The candidates who pass the screening interview are selected for a second round interview.
-Second round interviews typically involve more detailed interview questions about the applicant, his or her qualifications and ability to perform for the company.
+The candidates who pass the screening interview are selected for a second-round interview.
+Second round interviews typically involve more detailed interview questions about the applicant, their qualifications, and ability to perform for the company.

 Prepare for the Interview

 Sometimes, a second interview can be a day-long interview.
 You may meet with management, staff members, executives, and other company employees.
 Ask the person who scheduled your interview for an itinerary, so you know upfront what to expect.